-18 people stuck 100 feet high on Knott's Berry Farm ride
+21 people rescued from California ride stuck 100 feet high

 BUENA PARK, Calif.
-(AP) — Firefighters were slowly lowering 18 people from an amusement park ride stuck 100 feet in the air for more than five hours Friday night at Southern California’s Knott’s Berry Farm, officials said.
+(AP) — Firefighters using ropes and harnesses safely lowered 21 people from an amusement park ride stuck 100 feet in the air for more than six hours at Southern California’s Knott’s Berry Farm, officials said.

-The riders, both children and adults, were harnessed to firefighters and hugging them tightly as they were lowered one-by-one from the Sky Cabin.
+The riders, both children and adults, were harnessed to firefighters and hugging them tightly as they were lowered one-by-one from the Sky Cabin Friday night.

 One girl who appeared to be about 10 years old could be seen smiling as she descended, her turquoise Converse sneakers dangling high above the crowd of onlookers.

 Firefighters briefly pulled a large, cherry-picker crane up to the ride but decided not to use it and returned to using the ropes.
-After about two hours, around half of the riders, mostly children, were down.

 Most Read Stories